Do Something Differnet

 If you are going to go through the awesome custom design process then you should try for something that falls in the excellent, very good or good range for everyday wear.
 Those that fall outside of this range are of course wearable but may not hold up in an everyday ring or bracelet.
 Using them in a pair of earrings or a necklace would be a far better bet.
 Let me help you feel confident to make the best choice for you and your custom piece.
 In other words, let me help you choose wisely!

-I have categorized all the options for you below to make it super easy to to see where the best and not-as-desirable gemstones for everyday wear are.
+I have categorized all the options for you below to make it super easy to figure out what the best stone for alternative engagement rings and and what is not-so-desirable.

 - Lab-Grown Diamond

 - Lab-grown Emerald

 Lab-grown diamonds are like natural earth-mined diamonds in every way except they are grown in a controlled laboratory setting.
 They are on average 30% less expensive than their natural counterparts.